FadTheChad/FadBot/README.md

     "clientId": "Your Client ID Here",
     "guildId": "Your Guild ID Here"
     ```
    - `token` is the Bot's Token.
-You can recieve it from Discord's Developer Portal.
+You can receive it from Discord's Developer Portal.
    - `prefix` is the bot's prefix.
    - `devs` stores the ID of discord users that can run secret dev commands.
-You can add as many devs as you want but its recommended to keep it small.
+You can add as many devs as you want, but It's recommended to keep it small.
    - `clientId` is your Client's ID.
-You can recieve it from Discord's Developer Portal.
+You can receive it from Discord's Developer Portal.
 [For Slash Cmds]
    - `guildId` is your Testing Guild/Server's ID.
 [For Slash Cmds]

 # Contributing